 ON THIS PAGE: You will find information about the number of women who are diagnosed with uterine cancer each year.
 You will read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

 This year, an estimated 61,380 women in the United States will be diagnosed with uterine endometrial cancer.
 Uterine cancer is the fourth most common cancer for women in the United States.
 The incidence of endometrial cancer is rising, mostly because of a rise in obesity, which is an important risk factor for this disease.

-It is estimated that 8,190 deaths from this disease will occur this year.
-Uterine cancer is the fourth most common cancer and the eighth most common cause of cancer death for women in the United States.
-Although uterine cancer rates are higher among white women than black women, black women are more likely to die from uterine cancer than white women.
+It is estimated that 10,920 deaths from this disease will occur this year.
+It is the sixth most common cause of cancer death among women in the United States.
+Although uterine cancer rates are slightly higher among white women than black women, black women are more likely to die from uterine cancer than white women.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2013.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2017.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by this disease.
 You may use the menu to choose a different section to read in this guide.